 This is a great hike for beginners that is just over 2 miles.
 There are signs along the trail with information about the plants and wildlife that you might encounter.
 Our favorite part of the hike is a long boardwalk that crosses a beaver pond and provides and up close view of a beaver dam on the southern portion of the loop.
 Parking is available at both the Trout Creek Recreation Center and Northwoods Clubhouse.

-Update on the Nature Loop Tail: Nature Loop South is currently closed to ensure your safety across the broken boardwalk and in an attempt at protecting the wetlands.
-Plans are underway for a possible Fall 2018 construction start date.
+Update on the Nature Loop Tail: Nature Loop South is partially closed during summer 2020 to ensure your safety across the broken boardwalk and in an attempt at protecting the wetlands.

 Historic Donner Pass Trail (easy)

 This is an easy and unique hike through graffiti lined tunnels high above Donner Lake.
 Upon entering the tunnels you will feel the temperature immediately drop which is refreshing on a hot day.
-We parked at the China Wall Marker Parking Area on Donner Pass Rd. and hiked past the Native American Petroglyphs before reaching the tunnels above.
-A porta-potty is available at the parking area.
+Parking is available in a dirt lot across from the Donner Ski Ranch.
+Enter the first tunnel at the far end of this lot.

 Glacier Way Trailhead (easy-moderate)